DipeshRamStha/Myntra_React_Clone/README.md

 ## Preview

-Here aare some previews of the Myntra React Clone project:
+Here are some previews of the Myntra React Clone project:

 ### HOME PAGE